2 August 2011

 What are you willing to go through in order to get a pair of walking sandals?
 I had brought my old Chackos, my sturdiest, waterproof, hiking sandals to Nepal, where I wore them every day.
 At night I left them with the myriad other shoes jumbled up at Sughanda’s house door, well behind a locked gate.
 One morning, towards the middle of my time there, they were gone.
 Someone had stolen them.

 I bought a knockoff pair in Kathmandu, but they fell apart the first time I climbed a mountain in them.
-Then I tried to get by on flip-flops and hiking books, but the former were too flimsy and the latter too hot.
+Then I tried to get by on flip-flops and hiking boots, but the former were too flimsy and the latter too hot.
 My dear friend Shreejanna spent an entire day with me searching for something with which to replace them, but I found nothing suitable and ended up with more blisters.

 I found myself walking less and less.
 After a few miserable weeks I broke down and ordered another pair from R.E.I.
 I had plans to do some serious mountaineering and needed something sturdy and reliable.
 The new Chakos cost $95 plus $30 to ship, and arrived 10 days later.
 I had no idea what I was in for when I headed downtown to pick them up.